Donix212/urop-hybrid-mesh-net/src/internet/doc/routing-overview.rst

 This section is for those readers who care about how this is implemented.
-A singleton object (GlobalRouteManager) is responsible for populating the static routes on each node, using the public Ipv4 API of that node.
+A singleton object (GlobalRouteManager) is responsible for populating the static routes on each node, using the public Ipv[4,6]API of that node.
 It queries each node in the topology for a "globalRouter" interface.
 If found, it uses the API of that interface to obtain a "link state advertisement (LSA)" for the router.
 Link State Advertisements are used in OSPF routing, and we follow their